George scores 36, Clippers rout Trail Blazers 133-116

 TIP-INS

 Trail Blazers: Jusuf Nurkic (right knee inflammation) sat out less than two weeks after returning from a right calf strain.
 He missed nearly two months with a right wrist fracture.
 Nurkic’s knee began bothering him Sunday after playing in back-to-back games.
-“As of now, it’s not serious,” coach Terry Stotts said. … The 47 points were their most allowed in any quarter this season.
+“As of now, it’s not serious,” Stotts said. … The 47 points were their most allowed in any quarter this season.

 Clippers: Their 47 points were the fourth-most in a single quarter in franchise history and the most scored in a single quarter since they had 47 in the second on Jan.
-5, 2020, against New York. … Patrick Beverley started in his return from being out three weeks because of right knee soreness.
+5, 2020, against New York. … They allowed 11 offensive rebounds in the first half and just three in the second half. … Patrick Beverley started in his return from being out three weeks because of right knee soreness.
 He had eight points.

 UP NEXT